How to Read a California Accident Police Report

 While the report is most of the time not admissible as proof of liability in a court of law it can help your personal injury attorney do a preliminary review of your case and reconstruct the accident from the data described in the report.
 Just as well, your insurance company will require the traffic collision report to proceed with the insurance claims.

-As one of the prime personal injury law firms in Southern California, we feel that is our duty to inform you what goes into the whole process of getting the police report as well as knowing how to read it.
-While it might look like this kind of form is only reserved for lawyers and insurance adjusters, knowing how it works and what goes into it will help you understand the process of your case better.
+As one of the prime personal injury law firms in Southern California, Los Angeles, we feel that is our duty to inform you what goes into the whole process of getting the police report as well as knowing how to read it.
+While it might look like this kind of form is only reserved for accident attorneys and insurance adjusters, knowing how it works and what goes into it will help you understand the process of your case better.

 What is a California Accident Report?